carl61433/Baseball-Parlay-Hits/README.md

 'By 2s Comparison.py' looks at all players in the directory, and prints out the number of occurrences with one other player.

 ![image](https://github.com/carl61433/Baseball-Parlay-Hits/assets/4512134/238ba01a-ab50-4cc6-a89c-f023f042db8e)

+Both of these apps will scale for the number of players.